pdwaggoner/pdwaggoner.github.io/Research.md

 * [Are Samples Drawn from Mechanical Turk Valid for Research on Political Ideology?](https://journals.sagepub.com/doi/full/10.1177/2053168015622072){:target="_blank"} (with Scott Clifford and Ryan M. Jewell).
 2015. *Research & Politics*, 2(4)

-### Manuscripts Under Review

-* Applying Regularization for Feature and Theory Selection (with Joanna Schroeder)

 ### Manuscripts in Preparation (Selected)
 ##### >> See also preprints at [arXiv](https://arxiv.org/search/?query=Waggoner%2C+Philip&searchtype=all&source=header){:target="_blank"} or [SSRN](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=2663173){:target="_blank"}

-* Advances in Statistical Computing: From mathematical statistics to software-based data science (with Dominique Makowski)
+* Where are we going with statistical computing?
+From mathematical statistics to collaborative data science (with Dominique Makowski)

-* Democratic Development of Algorithms
+* Democratic Development of Algorithms (with Robert Y. Shapiro)

 * The Paradox of Algorithms and Blame on Public Decisionmakers (with Ryan Kennedy and Adam Ozer)